rootdraws/district0x-Grant-Farms/README.md

 <h3><b>Use Case #3 EcoSystem Integrations: In Which GITCOIN Requests a ROBOT!!!.</b></h3>

-In March, Root Organizes for the #MARCHOFROBOTS Twitter Challenge, and LO AND BEHOLD, a collection of Creative Commons Zero Robots is created.
+In March, Root Organizes for the #MARCHOFROBOTS Twitter Challenge, and LO AND BEHOLD, <a href="https://twitter.com/owocki/status/1330658059396399104">a collection of Creative Commons Zero Robots</a> is created.

+As you can see in the linked Tweet above, there is a demand for CC0 Robots.

 If Root also leverages his <a href="https://etherscan.io/address/0x77B0F6AB601C6a5B0741CD5B977BB1AaA1794e3e">$KLTR Community Garden Plot!</a>, then perhaps he can create a community challenge that motivates other artists to create collections of CC0 Robots.

 <a href="https://twitter.com/owocki">@Owocki</a> is thrilled.